 A copy of our leaflet, "Allianz Global Investors Complaints Process", is available on request.
 Any eligible complainant having any complaint in respect of the Fund should inform Allianz Global Investors UK Ltd. in writing of the details of the complaint.
 This will then be investigated and a reply provided as soon as possible and any appropriate remedial action taken.
 In addition, eligible complainants will have a right of complaint directly to the Financial Ombudsman Service if he/she is not satisfied with the outcome of the investigation into the complaint.
-Details of the Financial Services and Market Act 2000, under which an investor may be entitled to receive compensation if the ACD is unable to meet any of its liabilities to the investor are available on written request from the ACD.
+Details of the Financial Services Compensation Scheme established under the Financial Services and Market Act 2000, under which an investor may be entitled to receive compensation if the ACD is unable to meet any of its liabilities to the investor are available on written request from the ACD.